“It’s stinking hot!”

 Who’s responsible for maintaining your cool?

 Like most workforces, your company and supervisors are liable for creating a safe working environment.
-This includes extreme weather as well.
+This includes extreme weather like high temperatures or heat waves.

 Work Health and Safety Laws in Australia don’t dictate a “stop work” temperature.
-It’s up to your Person Conducting Business or Undertaking (PCBU) to decide whether it's too hot or dangerous to work.
+It’s up to your Person Conducting Business or Undertaking (PCBU) to evaluate the risk and decide whether it's too hot to work.

 Some workers brush off the risks of working in the heat, but it's genuinely a hazard that needs to be recognised.
 In April 2023 a farmer worker was found deceased after working outside on a hot day.